Path-dependent Hamilton-Jacobi equations with u-dependence and time-measurable Hamiltonians: Introduction

+{ Note that our path-dependent equations of the form \eqref{E:1st} differ from usual partial differential equations in two crucial points.\footnote{I.e., \eqref{E:1st} is not a ``standard" partial differential equation on an infinite-dimensional space.} First, solutions $u$ of $\eqref{E:1st}$ as well as the Hamiltonian $H$ are required to be \emph{non-anticipating}, i.e.,

+in other words $u(t,x)$ and $H(t,x,y,z)$ depend only on the history of the path $x$ until time $t$, i.e., on $\{x(s)\}_{0\le s\le t}$.
+This requirement makes equations of the form \eqref{E:1st} as well as their 2nd order counterparts suitable for deterministic and stochastic optimal control problems with history dependent data (the controller knows the history and the current state but not the future).
+Second, the so-called \emph{path derivatives} $\partial_t$ and $\partial_x$ in \eqref{E:1st} (originated in \cite{Kim85}) are not understood in the usual (Fr\'echet) sense.
+Instead they are defined in a way such that a relatively simple chain rule holds, e.g., $\frac{d}{dt} u(t,x)=\partial_t u(t,x)+\partial_x u(t,x)\cdot x^\prime(t)$ for a non-anticipating ``smooth" function $u$ on $[0,T]\times D([0,T],\R^d)$ and a differentiable path $x(\cdot)$ on $[0,T]$.
+Nevertheless, these path derivatives are compatible with the usual derivatives in the non-path-dependent case (see below in section~\ref{S:PathDerivatives} for details concerning path derivatives).}

-The two most common notions of non-smooth solutions for path-dependent Hamilton--Jacobi equations are viscosity solutions and minimax solutions.
-In fact, for a large class of path-dependent equations but with continuous (!)
+{ Just as for ``standard" Hamilton--Jacobi equations on finite-dimensional spaces, we do not expect to have smoothness, so we need non-smooth solutions.
+The two most common notions of non-smooth solutions for path-dependent Hamilton--Jacobi equations are viscosity solutions and minimax solutions.\footnote{ Minimax solutions originated in the theory of differential games (see, e.g., \cite{KrasovksiiSubbotin}), where minmax operations are common, which motivates the name minimax solutions.
+See also Remark~\ref{R:MinimaxSolutionMotivation} below for more motivation.} In fact, for a large class of path-dependent partial differential equations but with continuous (!)
 Hamiltonians, these two notions turn out to be equivalent (see \cite{GP23JFA}).\footnote{ Note that we do not pursue here a generalization of those equivalence results in our setting. }

+Note that a large body of literature for non-smooth solutions of { path-dependent partial differential equations} with continuous Hamiltonians has been created (see \cite{GLP21AMO,GL24survey} and the references therein). { Among the early works, we want to mention \cite{Lukoyanov2000,Lukoyanov03,Lukoyanov07,AubinHaddad02PPDE} in the 1st order case and \cite{EKTZ11,ETZ_I,ETZ_II} in the 2nd order case.} { Also note that t}ypically, $C([0,T],\R^d)$ is used as path space.
+But this difference is not material.}

 Here, we work with minimax solutions.
-This helps a lot in our setting, where $H$ in \eqref{E:1st} is time-measurable, as no change of notion is needed compared to the case of $H$ being continuous.
-Furthermore, we also extend the theory of minimax solutions for path-dependent equations in \cite{Lukoyanov03} to the case of $u$-dependent Hamiltonians and thereby provide a counterpart to the theory of minimax solutions for (non-path-dependent) Hamilton--Jacobi equations with $u$-dependent Hamiltonians in \cite{Subbotin} (see also the references therein for earlier works but with more restrictive assumptions).
+This helps a lot in our setting, where $H$ in \eqref{E:1st} is time-measurable, as no change of { definition} is needed compared to the case of $H$ being continuous.
+Furthermore, we also extend the theory of minimax solutions for path-dependent equations in \cite{Lukoyanov03} to the case of $u$-dependent Hamiltonians and thereby provide a counterpart to the theory of minimax solutions for non-path-dependent Hamilton--Jacobi equations with $u$-dependent Hamiltonians in \cite{Subbotin} (see also the references therein for earlier works but with more restrictive assumptions).

 Viscosity solutions still play a useful role.
 They are utilized for the proof of our comparison principle.\footnote{ We use the same methodology for establishing existence and uniqueness for minimax solutions with the help of viscosity solution techniques as in \cite{BK18JFA}: The ``five-step-scheme" described on p.~2103 therein to be more precise. }